-AMP operates on a cooperative nonprofit basis for the mutual benefit of its Members, all of which own and/or operate municipal electric utility systems that include distribution facilities (except in the case of DEMEC (as hereinafter defined)) and in some cases (including DEMEC) generation assets

-(each, an "Electric System" and collectively, the "Electric Systems").
-As of December 1, 2019, AMP had 135 Members - 84 municipalities in Ohio, 29 boroughs in Pennsylvania, six municipalities in Michigan, five municipalities in Virginia, six municipalities in Kentucky (three of which are members through their electric plant boards), two cities in West Virginia, one city in Indiana, one town in Maryland and the Delaware Municipal Electric Corporation ("DEMEC"), a political subdivision and joint action agency of the State of Delaware with nine municipal members.
+AMP operates on a cooperative nonprofit basis for the mutual benefit of its Members, all of which own and/or operate municipal electric utility systems that include distribution facilities (except in the case of DEMEC (as hereinafter defined)) and in some cases (including DEMEC) generation assets (each, an "Electric System" and collectively, the "Electric Systems").
+As of July 1, 2020, AMP had 135 Members - 85 municipalities in Ohio, 29 boroughs in Pennsylvania, six municipalities in Michigan, five municipalities in Virginia, five municipalities in Kentucky (three of which are members through their electric plant boards), two cities in West Virginia, one city in Indiana, one town in Maryland and The Delaware Municipal Electric Corporation ("DEMEC"), a political subdivision and joint action agency of the State of Delaware with nine municipal members.

-AMP has also received letters from the Internal Revenue Service ("IRS") to the effect that AMP is exempt from federal income tax under Section 501(c)(12) of the Internal Revenue Code of 1986, as amended (the "Code"), that its income is excludable from federal income tax under Section 115 of the Code and that it may issue on behalf of its Members obligations the interest on which is excludible from the gross income of holders thereof for federal income tax purposes, and that it is a wholly owned instrumentality of its Members with the consequence that use of tax-exempt financed facilities by AMP will not result in private use under the Code.
-See "AMERICAN MUNICIPAL POWER, INC. - Tax Status".
+AMP has also received letters to the effect that AMP is exempt from federal income tax under Section 501(c)(12) of the Internal Revenue Code of 1986, as amended (the "Code"), that its income is excludable from federal income tax under Section 115 of the Code and that it may issue on behalf of its Members obligations the interest on which is excludible from the gross income of holders thereof for federal income tax purposes, and that it is a wholly owned instrumentality of its Members with the consequence that use of tax-exempt financed facilities by AMP will not result in private use under the Code.
+See "AMERICAN MUNICIPAL POWER, INC. - TAX STATUS".